fcrepo-exts/fcrepo-webapp-plus/README.md

 ## Audit capability with Authentication

-To achieve this functionality, simply enable the form of authorization you prefer and also include the audit capability in the same `configuration.xml`.
+To achieve this functionality, simply enable the form of authorization you prefer and also include the audit capability in the same `fcrepo-config.xml`.

 Audit capability can be packaged with any of the authentication options.